mahouboy23/IB-notes/TOK Essay.md

 - Synthesize the major insights from both areas of knowledge discussed in relation to the prescribed title question.
 Consider which counter-arguments were most compelling.
 - Discuss the implications of when recent evidence should and should not be assumed the strongest based on the discussion.
 Consider different perspectives and limitations of the arguments.

+Here is a proposed structure for the TOK essay on the title "Are we too quick to assume that the most recent evidence is inevitably the strongest?
+Discuss with reference to the natural sciences and history":

+## Introduction

+Paragraph 1:

+- Introduce the essay title and note how it raises questions about the relationship between recency of evidence and strength of evidence.

+- Define key terms like "evidence" and "strongest" evidence.

+- Provide an overview of the areas of knowledge to be discussed (natural sciences and history) and the approach to be taken in the essay.

+## Body

+Paragraph 2 (Natural Sciences Claim):

+- In the natural sciences, there can be a tendency to assume the most recent evidence is the strongest.

+- Provide an example of when this assumption has proved faulty in the natural sciences.

+- Explain how the example supports the claim.

+Paragraph 3 (Natural Sciences Counterclaim):

+- However, the most recent evidence in the natural sciences often builds incrementally on prior knowledge.

+- Provide an example of when the most recent natural science evidence did build on previous evidence.

+- Explain how the example supports the counterclaim.

+Paragraph 4 (History Claim):

+- In history, new evidence can lead to dramatic shifts in historical interpretations.

+- Provide an example of new historical evidence leading to revised understandings.

+- Explain how the example supports the claim.

+Paragraph 5 (History Counterclaim):

+- However, new evidence in history may simply confirm previous historical accounts.

+- Provide an example of corroborating evidence in history.

+- Explain how the example supports the counterclaim.

+## Conclusion

+Paragraph 6:

+- Synthesize the main insights about the title from the natural sciences and history exploration.

+- Discuss implications and significance of these insights.

+- Acknowledge limitations or other perspectives if applicable.

 # TOK essay introduction:
 "In the pursuit of knowledge, the newest is not always the truest," wisely cautioned Johann Wolfgang von Goethe.
 With these words as our guide, let's embark on a journey that takes us through the realms of the natural sciences and history, as we seek to answer a fundamental question: "Are we too quick to assume that the most recent evidence is inevitably the strongest?"